Conservation of rare, endangered and endemic species of the Baikal region

 • the project of studying the Baikal seal: counting animals on the Ushkany Islands, studying the impact of environmental factors on the overall physiological state of the seal (implemented by scientists from the Institute of Ecology and Evolution of the Russian Academy of Sciences).

-In 2022, the implementation of five new environmental initiatives was made possible thanks to the support of the corporate trustee of the World Around You Foundation, Siberian Wellness Corporation; the «Nuzhna Pomosch» («Help Needed») and «Kod Dobra» («Code of Goodness») foundations; a donation from Raiffeisenbank and the Christmas fundraising fair «Horoshkola».
+In 2022-2023, the implementation of new environmental initiatives was made possible thanks to the support of the corporate trustee of the World Around You Foundation, Siberian Wellness Corporation; the «Nuzhna Pomosch» («Help Needed») and «Kod Dobra» («Code of Goodness») foundations.

 Documents: